Xcode Command Line Tools

 Triggering installation of Xcode Command Line Tools

 To use this guide, you'll need to use the Terminal.
-See How to Open Terminal in Mac.
+If you're not using Warp Terminal, see How to Open Terminal in Mac.

 Apple makes it easy to install Xcode Command Line Tools.
 If you try to run any recognized command line tool in the Terminal application, macOS will prompt you to install Xcode Command Line Tools.